genio/test-spelling/README.md

 # DESCRIPTION

-`Test::Spelling` lets you check the spelling of a POD file, and report its results in standard `Test::More` fashion.
-This module requires a spellcheck program such as `spell`, `aspell`, `ispell`, or `hunspell`.
+[Test::Spelling](https://metacpan.org/pod/Test::Spelling) lets you check the spelling of a `POD` file, and report its results in standard [Test::More](https://metacpan.org/pod/Test::More) fashion.
+This module requires a spellcheck program such as [Hunspell](http://hunspell.github.io/), `aspell`, `spell`, or, `ispell`.
+We suggest using Hunspell.

 ```perl
 use Test::Spelling;